-While technically not a game as such, Baby Cakes offers a more relaxed way for you and friends to have fun.
+While technically not a game as such, Baby in a cupcake offers a more relaxed way for you and friends to have fun.
 A batch of delicious cupcakes are baked before everyone arrives, only none of them have any frosting.
 Oh, and one has a mini toy baby inside.
 You can shove the toy from bottom of the cupcake.

 After bringing them out, and getting guests to frost their own, let them know about the toy baby inside one of the cupcakes.
 This works a little like throwing the bouquet at a wedding.
 Whoever’s lucky enough to find the toy baby will be next up for a baby shower.
 At least in theory!
 Everybody else?
 Well they get tasty cupcakes.

 Guess the Baby Food & Whodunit

 Perhaps the most entertaining games of all include Guess the Baby food and Whodunit.
 Guess the Baby food is pretty self-explanatory—guests taste mystery baby food and have to guess what flavor it is.
 For Whodunit, this gets guests to know the new parents even better.
 Both the mom and dad-to-be will post up ten or so facts about themselves as children and guests have to guess who did or said each fact.

 Regardless if your co-ed baby shower event is full of tons of games or just a couple of special ones, this is a party that will be remembered for years to come—especially by the two lovebirds themselves.